enthought/mayavi/docs/source/mayavi/example_heart.rst

   6. To produce meaningful visualizations you need to know what each color represents.
-To display this legend on the scene, click on the `Modules` node on the tree view and on the object editor activate the `Show scalar bar` check-box.
+To display this legend on the scene, click on the `Colors and legends` node on the tree view and on the object editor activate the `Show scalar bar` check-box.
 This will show you a legend on the TVTK scene.
 The legend can be moved around on the scene by clicking on it and dragging on it.
 It can also be resized by clicking and dragging on its edges.
 You can change the nature of the color-mapping by choosing various options on the object